-Because vitamin B12 is necessary for the formation of mature blood cells, deficiency of this vitamin can result in anemia (see Vitamin Deficiency Anemia).
-The anemia is characterized by abnormally large red blood cells (macrocytes) and white blood cells with abnormal nuclei.
-Anemia may not develop until 3 to 5 years after the deficiency begins because a large amount of vitamin B12 is stored in the liver.
+Because vitamin B12 is necessary for the formation of mature blood cells, deficiency of this vitamin can result in anemia.
+The anemia is characterized by abnormally large red blood cells (macrocytes) and abnormal white blood cells Anemia may not develop until 3 to 5 years after the deficiency begins because a large amount of vitamin B12 is stored in the liver.

-Vitamin B12 deficiency can cause nerve damage (neuropathy) even when no anemia develops, particularly in people older than 60.
+Vitamin B12 deficiency can cause nerve damage (neuropathy) even when no anemia develops.

 The most common cause of vitamin B12 deficiency is inadequate absorption.
 The following conditions can cause absorption to be inadequate: